|

 agricultural products on free markets.

-access to dollars and the rest of the population
+and the rest of the population who survive

 pesos.